dentarg/auth0-blog/_posts/2017-09-05-major-hardware-manufacturer-enhances-security-with-auth0.markdown

 Fortunately for the manufacturer, and for companies facing similar scenarios, Auth0 facilitates the consolidation of identities in situations like that.

-{% include tweet_quote.html quote_text="Consolidating users from multiple applications is easy with Auth0." %}
+{% include tweet_quote.html quote_text="Consolidating multiple identity sources is easy with Auth0." %}

-## Simulating Multiple Apps
+## Creating Multiple Identities Sources

 To simulate the manufacturer's scenario, we will use two Node.js applications that are dependent on different databases.
 There are some users with the same credentials (email and password) on each application and some users that exist only on one application or the other.
 When a user exists on both applications, some details of their personal data will differ on one account and the other.
 These differences were created to show how merging profiles from different applications is easy with Auth0.